At least one killed in Liberian pre-election clash

 "I have never in my life seen the police treat civilians like the enemy.
 The Nobel peace laureate is killing us," Washington said, referring to Johnson-Sirleaf, who was recently co-awarded the Nobel Peace Prize.

-"The government of Liberia regrets the fact that young people have again been used by desperate and unscrupulous politicians to achieve their political objectives."

-Liberia Police Inspector Marc Amblard said U.N. peacekeepers had detained a member of the police after he admitted to firing his sidearm during the clashes.

-A spokesperson for the U.N., which is charged with securing the country in the wake of its civil war, said she could not confirm the arrest, but said the mission was working with local authorities to "prevent any escalation of the situation."
+A U.N. vehicle had its windows smashed, according to a Reuters witness.
+At least two U.N. peacekeepers were injured, a U.N. official on the scene said.
+A spokesperson for the U.N., which is charged with securing the country in the wake of its civil war, said the mission was working with local authorities to "prevent any escalation of the situation."

 Johnson-Sirleaf took nearly 44 percent of the first round vote on October 11 and has since won the backing of the third-place finisher, former warlord Prince Johnson.